EC528-Fall-2023/PIR-against-FoundationDB/README.md

 2. PathORAM client gets the PathORAM node* from the position map data structure, within the client.
 The PathORAM client stores a data structure called a postion map.
 The position map, maps each key in the PIR system to a PathORAM node.
 The PathORAM client gets the PathORAM node for the desired key from the position map.
 3. The PathORAM client requests the PathORAM path to the desired PathORAM node from the PathORAM server.
 The PathORAM path is a sequence of PathORAM nodes that lead to the desired PathORAM node.
 4. PathORAM Server fetches the data from FoundationDB for each PathORAM node on the path to the desired PathORAM node.
 5. FoundationDB sends the data back to the PathORAM server, which contructs the PathORAM tree.
-The PathORAM tree us a data structure that represents the relationship between PathORAM nodes
+The PathORAM tree is a data structure that represents the relationship between PathORAM nodes
 6. PathORAM server sends the PathORAM path back to the PathORAM client get() function.
 7. The PathORAM client preforms the PathORAM shuffling algorithm to mix up the PathORAM path.
 This prevents the PathORAM server from learning which PathORAM node the clients is trying to access.
 8. get() returns the value of the key.
 The PathORAM client returns the value of the key to the application.